Good Boundaries Make Good Neighbors

 Once you’ve located the boundaries, paint the trees close to the centerlines (facing the line).
 The marks' frequency should be such that you can see from tree to tree, usually every thirty to sixty feet.
 Where the line passes through a tree, paint a dot on both sides of the tree.
 At corners, make a triple mark facing the corner iron.

 When boundary marks are applied correctly, they should last a minimum of seven years before needing fresh paint.
 For land and timber work, a survey does you no good if you can’t locate the lines on the ground.
 Based on my experience, it is almost a certainty that you will be encroached upon if your boundaries aren’t marked, especially in areas with urban sprawl.
 And remember, when harvesting timber, close is not good enough.
 Cutting over the line can lead to costly legal trouble.

 Boundary Marking Tips:

-When removing loose bark (I use an inexpensive Gerber machete to do this), take care not scrape into the live cambium–this may harm the tree and result in poor paint absorption.
+When removing loose bark (I use an inexpensive Gerber machete), take care not to scrape into the live cambium–this may harm the tree and result in poor paint absorption.

 If you use “No Trespass” signs, don’t nail or screw them tight to the tree.
 Leave an inch or so of space.
 Otherwise, tree diameter growth will pop the signs off the tree in a few years.
 A decking screw with a washer is an excellent way to hang your signs—you can back the screw out when the sign gets tight.
 An excellent source for quality stock or custom aluminum and plastic signs is Voss Signs (www.vosssigns.com).
 The plastic signs are relatively inexpensive, and I've found that they hold up surprisingly well.
 I have signs on tracts over a decade old and still going strong.